K200 KIFV

-The K200 KIFV (Korea Infantry Fighting Vehicle) is a South Korean armored personnel carrier, originally produced by Daewoo Heavy Industries as a domestic replacement for older armored personnel carriers, such as the M113, in front line service with the Republic of Korea Armed Forces at the time of the K200's development.
-Since 2009 the K200 has been supplemented by the K21.
-A total of 2,383 K200 vehicles of all configurations were produced between 1985 and 2006, among which are 111 K200A1 vehicles exported to Malaysia.
+The K200 KIFV ("Korean Infantry Fighting Vehicle") is a South Korean armored personnel carrier designed by the Agency for Defense Development through Project Toad (두꺼비 사업) to replace older armored personnel carriers, such as the M113.
+It was produced by Hanwha Aerospace (then, Daewoo Heavy Industries).
+Since 2009, the K200 has been supplemented by the K21.
+An estimated 2,500 K200/A1 series were built (1700 standard, 800 specialized), among which 111 were exported to Malaysia.

 History

 The K200 project began in 1981 when the Republic of Korea Army issued a request for a new Korean Infantry Fighting Vehicle (KIFV) to meet future combat requirements.
 The Agency for Defense Development was in charge of its development, and Daewoo Heavy Industries was the prime contractor for the production of this vehicle.
-The K200 was designed to be an amphibious personnel carrier that could cross shallow rivers, based on the chassis of the American Armored Infantry Fighting Vehicle.
-The AIFV itself was based on the M113 armored personnel carrier.
+The K200 was designed to be an amphibious personnel carrier that could cross shallow rivers.
 The vehicle was developed to be more affordable than the AIFV, but not necessarily sacrificing capability, to gain an edge in cost-effectiveness.
 The eventual domestic development and production of the K200 achieved a price range of US$1.32-1.41 million as opposed to the $1.52-2.83 million price range that a license-production or direct importation of the AIFV would have entailed.

 Doosan incorporated the MAN D2848T engine into the K200 under a license-production deal and assimilated its technology using domestic components, a reverse-engineering experience that would prove instrumental in the development of its next IFV, the K21.
 S&T Dynamics was the licensee subcontractor for the Allison Transmission X200-5K gearbox.
 The vehicle entered production in 1985.
 Serial production was completed in 2006.

 In October 2017, Hanwha unveiled an internally-funded upgrade project that would turn the K200 into a modular, multi-purpose vehicle.
-The design involves stretching the chassis and adding a road wheel for six pairs and removing the back section to create a flat cargo bed to fit various modules that can be swapped out for different missions; initial configurations include modules to act as an ambulance, fuel tanker, minelayer, and communications platform.
-With ROK Army approval, the company could fully mature the project in two years.
+The redesign involved stretching the chassis and adding a road wheel for six pairs and removing the back section to create a flat cargo bed to fit various modules that can be swapped out for different missions; initial configurations included ambulance, fuel tanker, minelayer, and communications modules.
+With ROK Army approval, the company developed the project in two years.